10 questions for managers to ask employees who are overachievers

 Employees who go the extra mile are a godsend.
 And if your people are giving discretionary effort, you must be doing something right.
 But if they're burning out, or alienating their colleagues, that isn't sustainable.

-So, before we get onto questions for overachieving employees, there's something you need to ask yourself.
-Where does achievement shift into overachievement, and what impact does that have?
+So, before we get onto the type of questions you can ask your overachievers, there's something you need to ask yourself.
+Where does hitting targets or being consistently great at your job shift into overachievement.
+And what impact does that have?

 Poor communication habits